runjuu/page2image/README.md

 ### Suppot Config

 #### width
-default 1366px
+default is 1366px
 > page's width

 #### height
-default 768px
+default is 768px
 > page's height, default will take a full page screenshot.

 #### type
-default 'png'
+default is'png'
 > images type

 #### quality
-default 100
+default is 100
 > images quality, but if the type is 'png', quality will not take effect

 <br/><hr/>
+- [x] take screenshots from internet pages
+- [ ] take screenshots from local html file

 ### 🤔 have any questions? 👉 [new issues](https://github.com/Runjuu/page2image/issues/new) 😉